EPAM-JS-Competency-center/azure-development-course-initial/docs/02-serving-spa-in-azure/01-introduction.md

 ## Goals

 - Learn what a Storage Account is
-- Learn how to host static account in Azure!
+- Learn how to host static assets in Azure!